Grzegorz96/millionaire-app-frontend/README.md

 - Sending emails with an activation number to the account.
 - Adding your own questions by the user.
 - Updating and displaying logged in user.
-- Displaying top players.
+- Displaying scores of top players.
-- Adding top players.
+- Adding scores of top players.
 - Automatic refresh of JWT access tokens.
 - Download questions from the database and randomizing questions to the user, taking into account the current level.
 - Sounds system.
-- 50/50 function.
+- Random rejection of two incorrect answers - - - System of points.
 - Ending the game with a guaranteed amount during a wrong answer, arbitrarily withdrawing from the game or by answering all questions correctly.